OrdinaMS/AzureChallenge/Modules/01/labs/01.2/readme.md

 #### Step 4.3 - Deploy from VSTS
 * Check in VSTS if you have a service Endpoint named: *"Azure Challenge Subscription"*
-* From your webapp goto: Setup Continues delivery
+* From your webapp goto: 'Continues delivery (preview)'
+   * Use GitHub as code repository

 **[Instruction Video](https://vimeo.com/205957131)**